trietdang5599/mcts-demo/README.md

 # Dyna Gym

+This is a fork of DynaGym that focuses on using MCTS for LLMs.

+TODOs
+- [ ] Add a Huggingface model-based default policy.

+---

 This is a pip package implementing Reinforcement Learning algorithms in non-stationary environments supported by the <a href="https://gym.openai.com/">OpenAI Gym</a> toolkit.
 It contains both the dynamic environments i.e. whose transition and reward functions depend on the time and some algorithms implementations.